AltheaIX/arch-suspend-then-hibernate-lid-fix/README.md

 $ sudo systemctl restart acpid
 ```
 Then you can try to Close and Open your laptop lid again, it should work perfectly now.

+## Issues
+If you have issues with this setup, you could open a new issues on this repository.